accelist/nextjs-starter/README.md

 ### `components` Folder

-Place reusable React components in this folder.
+Place reusable React components and Storybook stories in this folder.

 It is recommended to develop using [function components](https://reactjs.org/docs/components-and-props.html) with [hooks](https://reactjs.org/docs/hooks-intro.html) instead of class components.